Staff & Board

 Covenant Care Staff

 Stephen P. Story

-Stephen is originally from Augusta and has been with Covenant Care since 2011.
+Stephen is a Georgia native and has been with Covenant Care since 2011.
 He is married to his high school sweetheart and together they have three children, all of whom were adopted.
 He studied Family and Church Education at Columbia International University and has a Master of Public Administration from the University of Nebraska.
-He and his family attend Ingleside Baptist Church.
-Outside of work Stephen enjoys baseball, camping, and running.
+He and his family live in Augusta where they attend Crawford Avenue Baptist Church.
+Outside of work Stephen enjoys baseball, home repair projects, and running.

 Director of Development

 Libby works to enable our ministry financially in the areas of donor relations, planned giving, and grant writing.
 She especially enjoys speaking engagements and opportunities to share with others how God is changing lives through Covenant Care.
 Libby and her husband have been blessed with four boys.
 Libby loves the outdoors and enjoys spending time with her family at the beach or in the mountains.

 Heather is a former teacher and coach from Virginia Beach, Virginia.
 She and her husband have four children.
 She loves public speaking and encouraging and ministering to women.